Son Heung-min: Bayer Leverkusen

 On 13 June 2013, Bayer Leverkusen confirmed Son's transfer for reportedly €10 million, which was the highest transfer fee in the club's history at the time.
 He agreed to a five-year deal with the team.
 Son adjusted quickly to his new club in the pre-season, scoring three goals in his first three appearances for the team in exhibition matches (against 1860 Munich, Udinese and KAS Eupen respectively).

 On 9 November 2013, Son scored a hat-trick for Leverkusen in a 5–3 win against his former club Hamburger SV.
 On 7 December, Son scored a crucial goal against Borussia Dortmund to put his club just four points off the summit of the Bundesliga.
 On 10 May 2014, Son scored another goal against Werder Bremen ensuring his team a spot for the 2014–15 UEFA Champions League.
 He finished the 2013–14 season with 12 goals in 43 matches.

 Son scored a hat-trick against VfL Wolfsburg on 14 February 2015, in a 4–5 defeat, scoring when they were losing 0–3.
 He finished the 2014–15 season with 17 goals in 42 matches.

+Despite that productive season, Son's future at Leverkusen became uncertain during the opening weeks of 2015–16 amid negotiations over a move to Tottenham Hotspur.
+His father, Son Woong-jung, said that they had initially expected him to remain for another one or two seasons but reconsidered because of his increased defensive responsibilities, early substitutions and growing competition for his position.
+Sporting director Rudi Völler similarly suggested that Son might have become dissatisfied with his status after a difficult start to the season and increased competition for his position.
+The timing of the move caused friction: although Leverkusen authorised Son to undergo a medical in London, he was absent while the club prepared for the decisive second leg of its UEFA Champions League play-off against Lazio, and Roger Schmidt and Hakan Çalhanoğlu said that he had been poorly advised.
+Son and his agent denied that he had fallen out with Schmidt or acted without permission, saying that Son himself wanted to join Tottenham and that the final decision was made jointly with his father and agent.
+In 2022, his father recalled that, after a third round of negotiations broke down, he ran to intercept Leverkusen staff and persuaded them to reopen talks in London.